-A healthful diet and regular exercise can reduce chest fat in most males and females.
+Regular exercise and a healthful diet can help to reduce chest fat in most females and males.
 However, in some cases, an underlying medical condition might be causing chest fat.

 The chest muscles are important for lifting, pushing, and controlling arm movements.
 However, excess fat can still develop in this area of the body, and some people may wonder how they can reduce it.

 In this article, we discuss the best ways for males and females to lose chest fat.

 Body mass index (BMI) is a rough measure of body fat.
 A person can work out their BMI by dividing their weight in kilograms (kg) by their height in meters squared.
 There are many online tools for calculating BMI, including ones that use imperial measures.

 According to the

 - below 18.5 is underweight